 |FPOTW||Collectors’ nickname for FOUNTAIN PENS OF THE WORLD, by Andreas Lambrou.
 FPOTW is the one indispensable reference book for every fountain pen collector; the wealth of information it contains is staggering, and the huge variety of pens illustrated is unlikely ever to be equaled or surpassed.|

 A subclass of Blackletter scripts used most commonly for the German language prior to the middle of the 20th century.
+(The Nazi regime abolished Fraktur typefaces in 1941, declaring that they were “Jewish letters.”)
 Shown below is a style called Karolinus Fraktur.
 See also Bâtarde, Blackletter, calligraphy, chancery, Quadrata.

 |Frazer & Geyer||See Waterman, A. A.|

 (colloquially, Fred) The Targa 1090 by Sheaffer.
 Designed in collaboration with famed Paris jewelry store Fred Joaillier as part of the Force 10 collection, the Fred Force was produced 1992-1996 and featured a palladium plated body with a nautical rope design.
 The Fred Force (shown below) is today relatively uncommon and is one of the more sought-after Targa variants.
 See also Targa.

 Term describing a matte finish that has something of the appearance of frost on a polished metal surface; most commonly associated with the finish used by Parker on most of its stainless steel (Lustraloy) “51” and 61 caps.
 Shown below is a Navy Gray “51” with a frosted cap that has been cleaned to show the finish to best advantage.
 The polished cap band gives an idea of what this cap would look like were it entirely polished.
 See also Lustraloy.